Summary

 Regular analysis of these reports will be undertaken to monitor trends, measure the quality of our customer service, and make improvements.

-The de-identified reports and their analysis will be provided to Service NSW’s Chief Executive Officer and senior management for review, as well as other audit and risk related committees as appropriate.
+The de-identified reports and their analysis will be provided to Service NSW’s Managing Director and senior management for review, as well as audit and risk related committees as appropriate.

 Monitoring of the complaint management system